loic-lb/SparseXMIL/README.md

 # SparseXMIL

-This repository contains the code for the paper "SparseXMIL: Leveraging spatial convolutions for context-aware and memory-efficient classification of whole slide images in digital pathology".
+This repository contains the code for the paper "SparseXMIL: Leveraging spatial convolutions for context-aware and memory-efficient classification of whole slide images in digital pathology" ([link to the preprint](https://hal.science/hal-04531177v2)).

-All the materials to reproduce the experiments are available in this [onedrive repository](https://centralesupelec-my.sharepoint.com/:u:/g/personal/loic_le-bescond_centralesupelec_fr/EUT0qiy0t1lIppKHN3_PGTQBnO0X_et0tElqxP860YsvzA?e=cR4pWq).
+For your convenience, materials to reproduce the experiments (extracted patches, trained models, etc.) are made available in this [onedrive repository](https://centralesupelec-my.sharepoint.com/:u:/g/personal/loic_le-bescond_centralesupelec_fr/EUT0qiy0t1lIppKHN3_PGTQBnO0X_et0tElqxP860YsvzA?e=cR4pWq).

 ## Docker/Singularity